dinkumoil/ScriptCollection/ReadMe.md

 ## SetSQLServerFirewallRules

 The main script in this folder (`SetSqlFwRules.vbs`) sets the required rules in the Windows firewall to make MS SQL Server reachable for networked clients.

+## WMIPing

+This script imitates the _PING_ command using a WMI class.
+It provides detailed error messages and sets a return code according to success or failure of the command.